MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-overview.md

 ### Reinstall a certificate connector

-1. On the Windows Server that hosts the connector, use **Windows Apps and Features** to uninstall the connector.
+1. On the Windows Server that hosts the connector, run the connector installation program to uninstall the connector.

 2. To install the new version, use the procedure to install a new version of the connector.
 Be sure to check for any new or updated [prerequisites](../protect/certificate-connector-prerequisites.md) when installing a newer version of a connector.